maross3/Unity-Development/ShaderCentral/README.md

 ## Setup

 In the Unity Editor, you may select any of these shaders to apply to any pre-existing material.
 You can also create a new material.
 Right click -> Create -> Material.
 All of the shaders will be in the `My Shaders` directory.
-To create a new material, right click in the project view and navigate to `Create -> Material`.
-Name the material, and select the shader of your choice.

 ## Examples Located in /Gifs